 Where a decision is made to proceed with patent protection, generally a first patent specification in the form of a provisional specification is filed as a provisional patent application.
 The purpose of the provisional application is to provide a right of priority to the invention by establishing a priority date.

 Where the patent applicant intends to apply for patent rights, a complete patent specification must then be finalised and filed within 12 months of the filing date of the provisional.

 Critically, a patent specification must meet the legal requirements of all countries in which a patent is to be obtained, not just the requirements of the country in which the invention is conceived or developed.

 This generally means that the patent specification – whether a provisional or complete - must present the subject matter of the invention in a manner that is clear and complete enough to enable the relevantly skilled worker to make and use the invention without undue experimentation.

-Further the level of detail must be sufficient to credibly demonstrate that the inventor or patent applicant had “possession of an invention” in the form of the best example of the invention and other implementations of it that may not, at the time of drafting, have been reduced to practice.
+Further, the level of detail must credibly demonstrate that the inventor or patent applicant had “possession of an invention” in the form of the best example of the invention and other implementations of it that may not, at the time of drafting, have been reduced to practice.

 Importantly, a highly technical discussion of the invention is not the only important factor.
 What is equally important is an awareness of, and experience in handling the legal issues that may later arise (particularly those peculiar to specific invention subject matter).
 This insight enables a more informed specification to be developed, providing for flexibility in patent strategy so that legal issues which may arise many years after patent drafting can be dealt with.